N-Lasya/Azure-File-Flow/README.md

 **Acknowledgement Emails:**

-Upon successful file processing (valid or invalid), an acknowledgment email is sent to notify relevant users about the status of the file.
+Upon successful file processing (valid or invalid), an acknowledgment email is sent to notify relevant users about the status of the file using Azure Logic App.

 **UI Integration using Angular:**